Frequently Asked Questions

 Yes, bikes are permitted with the same obligations of the biker as found in any urban area.
 In general, bicycles are ridden 24/7 with the following obligations:

-1. The speed of the bike should be the same as that of the walkers present in the area and the walkers as well as runners have the right of way at all times.
-The bicyclists are to use a bell to warn pedestrians that they are approaching.
-If the area is congested, common sense should come into play and the bicycle should be walked.
+1. The speed of the bike should be the same as that of the walkers present in the area and the walkers as well as runners always have the right-of-way.
+The cyclists are to use a bell or other warning device to warn pedestrians that they are approaching.
+If the area is congested, common sense should prevail and the bicycle should be walked.

 3. Each of the 9 municipalities along the Hudson River waterfront has its own regulations for use of bikes on the streets of its town.
 Those regulations normally are applied to the Walkway and include bikers using caution and consideration of pedestrians.
-If the municipality sees areas that require a limitation on bike use, for example during certain hours of the day or over weekends, it may opt to curtail bike usage.
+If the municipality sees areas that require a limitation on bike use, it may opt to curtail bike usage.
 Such limitations should be specifically noted in the municipal code and clearly posted so that walkers and joggers as well as bikers are aware of the restrictions.

 4. New York City has a wonderful continuous pathway along the western side of Manhattan.
 Why has New Jersey been unable to get its Walkway completed?